Lani Cayetano: Political career

+House of Representatives (2007–2010)

 Cayetano was 22 when she established the Progressive Ladies' League of the Philippines (PLLP), an organization that promotes women's rights and welfare.
 Starting with 1,300 members, PLLP now has more than 16,000 members.
 At the age of 23, she put up the Angat Lahat Multi-Purpose Cooperative to help people find an alternative source of income through various livelihood undertakings.
 She was 25 years old when she became the first female representative of Taguig-Pateros and the first of its new 1st congressional district in Congress in 2007.
 She also became the youngest elected President of Zonta Club of Pateros and Taguig from 2008 to 2010.

 For her notable achievements as a young leader, she was cited as One of the Most Distinguished Alumna of Centro Escolar University in 2008.
 In 2009, she earned the United Nations Associations of the Philippines recognition for her accomplishments in Politics and Government Service.
 She also received distinctions from other groups, including a commendation from her fellow members of Congress.